Note: The Beltronics STi Magnum has been discontinued. See the recent review of newer models

 Not necessarily.
 Pick a model that's lousy at detecting POP-mode radar, for instance, and divine intervention may be needed to sneak past some highway patrol radar guns unscathed.

-Two models claiming to be the ultimate in radar protection are the Valentine One (or V1), and the BEL (Beltronics) STi Magnum.
+Two models claiming to be the ultimate in radar protection are the Valentine One (or V1), and the Beltronics STi Magnum.
 To gauge their merit, we anonymously purchased samples and ran them through our battery of tests.

-Until the arrival of the BEL STi Magnum, the Valentine One was the only windshield-mount model in the over-$395 price segment.
+Until the arrival of the Beltronics STi Magnum, the Valentine One was the only windshield-mount model in the over-$395 price segment.
 It's since been joined by others.
-These include some GPS-enabled models, the Escort Passport Max, Escort Passport Max2 and the BEL (Beltronics) Pro 500.
-Also included is a non-GPS model, the Escort Redline, which set a record when it detected our radar guns from a supernatural 14.17-mile distance.
+These include GPS-enabled models, the Escort Max 360, Escort iX, Radenso Pro M and the Radenso XP.
+Also included is a non-GPS model, the Escort RedlineXR, which set a record when it detected our radar guns from a supernatural 15-mile distance.

 The Test Site

-To find out, we'd require some extra space.
-Eventually we found a suitable venue in western Arizona, a 13-mile-long swath of die-straight, level state highway.
+We used a 14-mile-long swath of die-straight, level highway in western Arizona.
 We measured its elevation at 1,000-foot intervals using GPS units, double-checking the data with Google Earth.
-Both sources showed less than a few hundred feet of elevation deviation over the length of the site.
+Both showed less than a few hundred feet of elevation deviation over the length of the site.

 How We Rated Them